Young Daniel Boone

 Young Daniel Boone is a 1950 American Cinecolor Western film directed by Reginald Le Borg and written by Clint Johnston and Reginald Le Borg.
 The film stars David Bruce, Kristine Miller, Damian O'Flynn, Don Beddoe, Mary Treen and John Mylong.
-The film was released on March 5, 1950, by Monogram Pictures.
+It was released on March 5, 1950 by Monogram Pictures.

 Plot

+In the aftermath of an Indian massacre of white settlers in the 18th century, frontiersman and guide Daniel Boone is sent by British general Braddock to search for survivors.
+Among them is Charlie Bryan, who reports that his two daughters were carried away by the Indians.
+Boone rescues the young women, Rebecca and Helen.
+A French captain, Fraser, representing French colonial interests, captures Boone and his party.
+An attack by Indians in alliance with British forces leads to a fight in which Boone kills Captain Fraser.
+Boone and Rebecca intend to marry and settle in Kentucky.